Sergio Rico: International career

 On 26 May 2015, Rico and Sevilla teammate Aleix Vidal were the two players called up to the Spanish national team for the first time, ahead of a friendly with Costa Rica and a UEFA Euro 2016 qualifying match against Belarus, but he did not play in either fixture.
 He was the third-choice goalkeeper for the final tournament behind Iker Casillas and David de Gea, and made his debut on 1 June, replacing the former for the final 14 minutes of a 6–1 friendly win over South Korea in Salzburg.

 Personal life

 In December 2016, Rico was given the Sport award at the Young Andalusia Prizes, receiving his honour from regional president Susana Díaz, a fan of city rivals Real Betis.

 During a match between PSG and Montpellier on 22 January 2021, Rico's home in Neuilly-sur-Seine was burgled.
-His father died in March, and teammate Navas dedicated his penalty save against Barcelona in the Champions League round of 16 to him.
+His father died in March, and his teammate Navas dedicated a penalty save against Barcelona in the Champions League round of 16 to him.

+Rico suffered a head injury in a horse-riding accident in the Province of Huelva on 28 May 2023.
+He was hospitalised at the Hospital Universitario Virgen del Rocío in Seville, with his condition being described as "serious".
+Due to his injury, he fell into a coma for three weeks, and it was reported that per his medical report he had been "half a centimetre" from death.
+He received numerous messages of support, notably from Paris Saint-Germain fans, players, directors and his former club Sevilla's players, who wore a shirt in his support prior to the Europa League final.
+During PSG's final league match of the season on 3 June, fans unveiled a tifo in his honour, while players sported the player's name on the back of their shirts in the first half; at the 16th minute, in reference to Rico's number 16 jersey, he was applauded by the Parc des Princes, and following the match during the celebrations for having won the league title, captain Marquinhos lifted the trophy while sporting his teammate's name on his chest.

+On 18 August 2023, Rico was discharged from the hospital.